ElSangour/salonDB/README.md

 # salonDB
-this repo is under the term of learning relational database course in freeCodeCamp
+this repo is under the term of learning relational database course in freeCodeCamp.